Baverstrand/sofie-baverstrand-web-project/log-book-sofie-lindqvistbave.md

+## 2021-02-18 16.57
+Lecture lasted longer than expected.
+Calling API is getting closer at least.
+I have decided to put the login part aside for now.
+Following instructions to the point does not work yet, and there is no point in wasting precious time.

 ## 2021-02-18 09.56
 After a very long and frustrating session with Okta, I decided to leave it for now.
 Instead I think I've found a suitable API to use.